StrifeRaZoR/SuperStonks/README.md

 ![Untitled](https://user-images.githubusercontent.com/97868924/150722272-fb7501fa-9a6d-47f5-aea1-fb6a2a3c62e7.png)

+Main Version Differences:
+-  Lite Version has an Auto-Trader that ONLY WORKS ON THE CURRENTLY LOADED CHART/TICKER.
+-  If you do not have BN8 shorting functionality, the auto-trader won't work properly.

 BIG UPDATE!!

 Tons of data added to the chart!
 More buttons!
 Collapsable menus!
 NO LONGER HAVE TO CLOSE THE CHART TO OPEN A NEW